FOOD HUB & LEARNING CENTER

-A food hub is a business or organization that actively manages the aggregation, distribution, and marketing of source-identified food products, primarily from local producers, to strengthen their ability to consistently satisfy wholesale, retail, and institutional demand.
+The USDA defines a food hub as a business or organization that actively manages the aggregation, distribution, and marketing of source-identified food products, primarily from local producers, to strengthen their ability to consistently satisfy wholesale, retail, and institutional demand.

 1. Support of Small and Medium Farmers